Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Areas of rental properties that are impacted through the Healthy Homes Standards in Te Mata include each:
+Areas of rental properties that are impacted through The Healthy Homes Standards in Te Mata include each:

 • Living Room